ASIF: Coupled Data Turns Unimodal Models to Multimodal Without Training: Introduction

 \section{Introduction}

-Large multimodal models such as CLIP~\citep{clip} are rapidly becoming the standard for foundation models~\citep{bommasani2021opportunities} in computer vision.
+Large multimodal models such as CLIP~\cite{clip} are rapidly becoming the standard for foundation models~\cite{bommasani2021opportunities} in computer vision.
 This is largely due to their zero-shot and open-world capabilities that enable diverse suites of downstream tasks, from classification to detection and visual search.

-Overall, \citet{clip} demonstrated that \textit{scale} is the key ingredient for building a common latent space for images and text, and is sufficient to convincingly solve a multitude of tasks without training explicitly for them.
-In fact, CLIP's zero-shot classification accuracy on Imagenet~\citep{deng2009imagenet} drops from $76.2$ to $31.3$ when using a public dataset of ``just'' 15M pairs (a curated subsampled version of YFCC100m~\citep{thomee2016yfcc100m}) as opposed to the original private dataset of 400M pairs.
-Recently, ~\citet{lit} showed improvements in data efficiency by only training the text encoder, achieving Imagenet accuracy comparable to CLIP with 10M samples and outperforming it with a larger 901M data set.
+Overall, \citet{clip} demonstrated that treating image recognition as language interpretation allows generalizing to a multitude of tasks without training explicitly for them.
+By building an interpreter, CLIP changed the way computer vision is approached \cite{explanatory}: rather than extracting the ``dog'' label from an image like a CNN \cite{lecun1989backpropagation}, CLIP tests the hypothesis of a dog being in the image against all the other hypotheses.
+The success of this image-text association is a testament to the power of deep learning: the CLIP model was the first of its kind, and building it required a joint training of two large neural encoders on a vast collection of image-text pairs.

-Training models at such scale presents several challenges beside the obvious infrastructure and training costs.
+Still, training neural networks at such scale presents several challenges beside the obvious infrastructure and training costs.
 Notably, it requires collecting massive training sets, making it difficult to interpret the predictions of the model in light of their training data.
-Additionally, the training assets are often not owned by the institution training the model~\citep{sun2017revisiting}.
-This introduces several additional challenges, from reproducibility to the difficulty of ensuring that an asset owner can remove their data from the model~\citep{golatkar2021mixed,golatkar2020forgetting,golatkar2020eternal,ginart2019making,guo2020certified}.
+Additionally, the training assets are often not owned by the institution training the model~\cite{sun2017revisiting}.

+This introduces several additional challenges, from reproducibility to the difficulty of ensuring that an asset owner can remove their data from the model~\cite{golatkar2021mixed,golatkar2020forgetting,golatkar2020eternal,ginart2019making,guo2020certified}.
 Overall, these considerations make large multimodal models relatively inaccessible to researchers and practitioners until checkpoints are released or access to demo is granted.
+And even then, the ability to tweak the models by adding or removing training data or to interpret their results is limited.